PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 {{< youtube id="-hpV5l-gJnQ">}}

 One caveat with Fedora Atomic Desktops is that `rpm-ostree` currently has a hard dependency on `grub` and does not support Unified Kernel Images.
-The consequence of this is that unlike Fedora Workstation, it is not possible to set up a Fedora Atomic with meaningful Secure Boot to resist physical tampering.
+The consequence of this is that unlike Fedora Workstation, it is not possible to set up a Fedora Atomic system with meaningful Secure Boot to resist physical tampering.

 ### SecureBlue